danx-uoft/codeSTACKr/README.md

 # Hi there, I'm Dan 🇨🇳 🇨🇦

+## About me
-## I'm a graduate student at the University of Toronto.
+- I'm a graduate student at the University of Toronto.

 ## Research interests
 My research interests lie in the intersection of politics and information.